nickscer/ModellingSystems/MA2MMS_ProjA_Gr1.md

 ## Stability of the improved model

-With the addition of havesting we have:
+With the addition of harvesting we have:

 $$
 \begin{aligned}